-Winter is fast approaching and you’d be wrong to think that you won’t have any pest problems until spring.
-Spiders, earwigs and other insects are looking for a cosy place to live during the winter months and your home will provide them with everything they need to survive.
+Winter is fast approaching, and you’d be wrong to think that you won’t have any pest problems until spring.
+Spiders, earwigs and other insects are looking for a cozy place to live during the winter months and your home will provide them with everything they need to survive.
 Taking a few extra steps can help keep them out.

 We’ve put together a list of the pests to watch out for this winter and how to deter them.

 You may think that termites are deterred by cold weather or that they are strictly warm weather pests.
 They feed non stop 24 hours a day on anything which contains cellulose.
 The subterranean termite which is very active in Virginia, is the biggest economic pest in the United States.

 - Avoid timber to ground contact.
 Any outdoor timber posts or decking should be supported with an appropriate concrete base.

 - If timber to ground contact is unavoidable, treat the timber with the appropriate preservatives.